 This positive process documentation results in better work right now and makes the life of the next person auditing the firewall significantly easier.

-Click here to access the Firewall Audit Checklist.
+Click here to access the Firewall Audit Workflow.

 This process, however, utilizes a VPN for different reasons.
 When working within a secure office network, it becomes a risk to allow remote access.
 Yet, remote access to the office network is vital for business trips and other similar scenarios.

 In this process, a VPN is set up on a staff member’s laptop which allows the staff member to connect to the office network remotely.
 Built in to this process are the checks and balances which come from using a process to manage setup.